turingschool/mod-0-curriculum/session2/index.md

         <li><strong><a href="http://ruby-doc.org" title="">ruby-doc.org</a></strong>: While the Ruby Docs are trusted, they can be somewhat difficult for beginners to navigate and understand</li>
         <li><strong><a href="http://developer.mozilla.org" title="">developer.mozilla.org</a></strong>: Considered some of the best information for HTML, CSS, JavaScript</li>
         <li><strong><a href="http://git-scm.com" title="">git-scm.com</a>, <a href="http://help.github.com" title="">help.github.com</a></strong>: Both Git and Github's official documentation</li>
-        <li><strong>Official site for a specific tool or language</strong>: Good place to start if you have a question related to a library or framework</li>
+        <li><strong>Official site for a specific tool or language</strong>: Good place to start if you have a question related to a library or framework; however, sometimes you can find a faster answer on a Q&A site.</li>
         <li><strong>Stack Overflow</strong>: Stack Overflow is one of my personal favorite resources for getting unstuck; however, make sure to check that the question is actually the <strong>same question</strong> that you're asking, the answer is not <strong>outdated</strong>, and that the answer is <strong>upvoted</strong> multiple times.
 In addition, read the comments below the top answer to see if there is any new information or different scenarios that might fit your issue better.</li>
-        <li><strong>W3 Schools</strong>: Generally considered behind-the-time and is unfortunately often the first result that appears when you search for front-end questions</li>
+        <li><strong>W3 Schools</strong>: Generally good for very basic questions, but considered behind-the-time and sometimes shows bad practices</li>
         <li><strong>Blog Posts</strong>: As a beginner (and even now!), I found a lot of answers through blog posts and tutorials.
 Again, watch the <strong>date</strong> on these posts and understand that these posts may or may not reflect best practices. </li>
         <li><strong>Videos</strong>: Video walk-throughs and tutorials are usually pretty great, but they can be time consuming if you're looing for a quick answer.
 Again, check the date of the post.</li>
       </ul>
     </small>
   </li>
-  <li><strong>Question vs. Answer</strong>: If you're on a posting site, be sure that you read through the question, but look at <strong>code from the answer</strong>.
-Generally code from questions is incorrect.</li>
 </ol>

 <div class="try-it">
   <h3>Try It: Sifting Through Results</h3>
-  <p>I searched "how to center an image css" and got <a target="_blank" href="https://www.google.com/search?safe=active&ei=qN1EXNnoF-We0gKP2IOwAQ&q=how+to+center+an+image+css&oq=how+to+center+an+image+css&gs_l=psy-ab.3..0i7i30l10.11903.12880..12979...0.0..0.273.1042.3j2j2......0....1..gws-wiz.......0i71j0i13.eQptyPfOhmQ" title="">these Google results</a>.</p>
+  <p>In your breakout rooms, the person with the darkest shirt will share their screen by clicking the green "Share Screen" button.
+This person will copy one of their search phrases from the last "Try It" section and paste it into Google.</p>

-  <p>Go down the results list and, in the box below, jot down which results you would consider using to solve this problem.
-Be sure to visit the page to make sure it has code examples and a description.</p>
+  <p>As a group, review the results list discuss which results you would consider using to solve this problem using the general guidelines above.</p>
+  <p>Be ready to share how your group sifted through results.</p>
   <textarea rows="5"></textarea>
 </div>